Here’s our pick of things to do outdoors in London, whether you’re looking for some peace and quiet, cultural immersion or adrenaline-fuelled fun.

 46. Limber up for a leisurely boat ride; whether on Hyde Park's Serpentine Lake; in the sprawling boating lake in Regent's Park; or south of the river in Battersea Park.

-47. Canoe your way through the city's waterways with London Kayak Tours.
+47. Paddle your way down the city's waterways with London Kayak Tours or captain your own GoBoat.

 48. Take to the treetop walkway in the world-famous Royal Botanical Gardens, Kew for magnificent views of the gardens.